mqiou/jadetech_salesanalysis/README.md

-# Elist Company Analysis
+# JadeTech Company Analysis

 # Overview

 ## Executive Summary

-Elist is an e-commerce company that sells popular electronics to a global customer base.
-From 2019 to 2022, Elist had a total sales revenue of $28M, with over 100K orders placed and an average order value (AOV) of $260.
+JadeTech is an e-commerce company that sells popular electronics to a global customer base.
+From 2019 to 2022, JadeTech had a total sales revenue of $28M, with over 100K orders placed and an average order value (AOV) of $260.
 The company saw its greatest sales growth in 2020, which coincided with consumer behavior shifting to online-ordering as a result of the COVID-19 lockdown.
 Since 2021, there has been an overall decline in sales, likely a result of re-stabilizing after the pandemic lockdown surge.

 In this analysis, I deep-dive to explore sales trends, growth metrics, the loyalty program, and refund rates to reveal more insights about the company's story and to help inform strategic decisions across sales, marketing, and product teams.